 Bulleted and Numbered Lists

-In the body of a report, also use bulleted, numbered, and two-column lists where appropriate.
+In the body of a techdoc, also use bulleted, numbered, and two-column lists where appropriate.
 Lists help by emphasizing key points, by making information easier to follow, and by breaking up solid walls of text.
 See lists for guidelines on lists.

 Symbols, Numbers, and Abbreviations

 Technical discussions ordinarily contain lots of symbols, numbers, and abbreviations.
 Remember that the rules for using numerals as opposed to words are different in the technical world.
-The old rule about writing out all numbers below 10 does not always apply in technical reports.
+The old rule about writing out all numbers below 10 does not always apply in technical techdocs.
 (See numbers vs words for guidelines.)

 Graphics and Figure Titles